Alternatives to trashing pet waste

 – Do not deposit into storm sewers that flow directly into waterways.
 The old adage of “curb your dog” – puts you dog’s “business” in the gutter washing into a storm sewer that drains into a public waterway.
 Bad business.

 – If asked, many municipal water treatment plants will discourage you from flushing dog waste.
 In the past, the EPA supported flushing via online Best Management Practices for pet waste, but the posting has been taken down.
+That said, the Salt Lake City County Stormwater Coalition has endorsed flushing in its pamphlet on Pet Waste and Water Quality.

 – Do not flush dog or cat waste into an underground household septic tank.
 Hair in the waste might cause outflow problems.